-Open for comment; 19 Comments posted.
+Closed for comment; 19 Comments posted.

 In the wake of corporate scandals, many companies are looking more closely at how to manage business conduct worldwide.
 Realizing the complexity of this issue, Harvard Business School professors Rohit Deshpandé, Lynn S. Paine, and Joshua D. Margolis decided to evaluate standards of corporate conduct around the world—one of the most daunting research projects the three faculty have undertaken.

 Open for comment; 9 Comments posted.